-"During winter, big game animals, especially deer, often have a difficult time finding food," DWR Law Enforcement Chief Justin Shirley said.
-"If you spook an animal and cause it to run, the animal has to use up fat reserves and energy it needs to make it through the winter."
+"During winter, big game animals, especially deer, often have a difficult time finding food," DWR Law Enforcement Capt.
+Chad Bettridge said.
+"If you spook an animal and cause it to run, the animal has to use up fat reserves and energy that it needs to make it through the winter."

 From late winter through early spring, the habitat that big game animals rely on is usually wet, which means it's more at risk for damage.
 Fortunately, you can gather shed antlers without stressing the animals or damaging their habitat, and the free antler gathering ethics course will teach you how.

 You can find the free course on the DWR website.
 After you finish the course, you must print your certificate of completion and then carry it with you while you're "shed hunting."
 Completing the course is mandatory if you want to gather shed antlers from Feb.
 1 through April 15.
 If you wait until after April 15 to gather antlers, you don't need to complete the course.

 After you've completed the course, you can gather antlers almost anywhere across Utah, except for the following areas: